 Health Benefits of Lipped Mussel

 When inflammation is eliminated, the bones don’t suffer as much stress, and there is a much smaller chance of bone degradation over time.
 There is more than inhibitory activity in these lipped mussels; there are also crucial minerals and organic compounds that lend strength and stability to the bones and teeth, thereby keeping you stronger, longer.

 Keeping blood flow healthy and constant is crucial to the health of every system, and when blood vessels weaken or break, it can cause a wide range of issues.
 To improve energy levels and the speed of healing, as well as preventing heart attacks and atherosclerosis, lipped mussel can be a great choice.
-The active ingredients and minerals help to strengthen arterial walls, thereby boosting circulation efficiency and the strength of your cardiovascular system.
+The active ingredients and minerals help to strengthen arterial walls, thereby boosting circulation efficiency and the strength of your system.

 Ensuring the proper function of your nerves is an important aspect of health, and studies have shown that lipped mussels can improve nerve cell function, thereby boosting muscle, tissue, and bone sensitivity.
 This can help your body behave and self-regulate itself more effectively and you can see improvements in your energy levels, mood, dexterity, and metabolism.

-Most of the benefits of lipped mussels seem to be internal, but when it comes to the appearance and health of your skin, hair, teeth, and nails, the essential nutrients and minerals found in lipped mussels, including omega-3 fatty acids, are sure to give you an aesthetic beauty boost.
+Most of the benefits of lipped mussels seem to be internal, but when it comes to the appearance and health of your skin, hair, teeth, and nails, the essential nutrients and minerals found in lipped mussels, including omega-3 fatty acids, are sure to give you an esthetic beauty boost.
 Many people seek out this supplement for this reason alone, as the benefits are similar to fish oil supplements, if not better!

-A Final Word of Warning: Although the benefits are impressive, there are some side effects to be careful of.
+Word of Caution: Although the benefits are impressive, there are some side effects to be careful of.
 Those with sensitive stomachs often experience diarrhea, excessive gas, or stomach upset when eating lipped mussels, although these symptoms are lessened in supplement form.
-There is some evidence of complications during pregnancy when this high concentration of minerals and compounds are added to the diet, so pregnant women may want to avoid these supplements.
+There is some evidence of complications during pregnancy when this high of minerals and compounds are added to the diet, so pregnant women may want to avoid these supplements.
 As always, speak with a trained medical professional before making major changes to your dietary regiment.